UBC Treasury is responsible for facilitating any financing required for UBC capital projects.

 Financing provided through Treasury enable UBC to undertake capital projects that improve sustainability, research, student experience and learning initiatives throughout the university.
 Treasury typically provides financing for capital projects at a fixed interest rate for a term of up to 30 years.

 |2 years||3 years||5 years||7 years||10 years||Long Term (> 10 years)|

 |3.00%||3.50%||4.25 %||5.00 %||5.50 %||5.75 %|

-Projects with required financing of over $5.0m must first be approved by the UBC Board of Governors through a four-stage capital project approval process.
-Any financing requirements below $5.0m require the prior approval of the university Executive.
+Projects with financing requirements of over $5.0m must first be approved by the UBC Board of Governors through a four-stage capital project approval process.
+Any financing requirements between $1m to $5m require the prior approval of the President's Executive Committee.

 Once a project has been approved, and if financing is required from UBC, Treasury acts in a consulting role during planning and construction and then facilitates financing once the project is substantially complete.